ludus-leonis/FreeBeeGee/docs/INSTALL.md

 htpasswd -bnBC 12 "" "mysupersecretpassword!!!11" | tr -d ':\n'
 ```

-FreeBeeGee ships with an unknown password.
+FreeBeeGee ships with an unknown admin password.
 No rooms can be created until you either set one or explicitly disable it.

 ### Uploads